 Summer may be the best time to visit the Pacific Northwest, but you can still visit during other months.
 Visiting national parks or state forests during the fall provides the opportunity to witness the stunning changing of the leaves.

 In October, it’s usually still warm enough to camp and you can enjoy the orange and yellow leaves.
-The winter months are cold and wet, but if you enjoy winter sports, consider paying a visit to the PNW during this time.
+The winter months in Washington and Oregon are cold and wet, but if you enjoy winter sports, consider paying a visit to the PNW during this time.
 There are several ski resorts as well as opportunities for backcountry skiing and snowshoeing.

 As a general rule of thumb, never visit the PNW without a rain jacket or umbrella.
 The area is known for being flush with green all year round, but this is only possible due to large amounts of rain.
 Make sure you pack carefully for whichever season you plan to visit.